jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) a resident imputation subgroup:
     (c) a consolidated group, no member of which is a member of an imputation group
   - **consolidation rules** means the provisions listed in section FM 2(2) (Consolidation rules)
+  - **consumer trust** is defined in section CW 55BC (Water organisations) for the purposes of that section
   - **contaminant** means a contaminant as defined in section 2(1) of the Resource Management Act 1991
   - **continental shelf** is defined in the Continental Shelf Act 1964
   - **continuity period** —